 One of the major benefits of The Bell is that it can also offer a private dining room for that special occasion.
 I was shown a simply stunning, stylish and sophisticated private dining room with a grand long table down the middle of the room surrounded by plush chairs and decorated with opulent accessories.
 For those warm summer evening`s the room also has its very own vine covered decked terrace with outdoor seating and lawn garden.
 What a wonderful space for that special party or occasion!

-The Bell only uses good quality, fresh, seasonal local produce so much of the lamb and game served at the restaurant has been resourced form local producers or the Alscot Estate itself.
+The Bell only uses good quality, fresh, seasonal local produce so much of the lamb and game served at the restaurant has been resourced from local producers or the Alscot Estate itself.
 Many of the flowers and vegetables used in the Hotel and restaurant are grown in the estates kitchen gardens.

 If you would prefer to choose a meal from the Bar Menu, a delicious menu is available which includes popular sharing boards, and classics such as The Bell’s 8oz beef & thyme burger with smoked mozzarella, bacon and tomato relish served with fat cut chips and salad garnish.